lukastribus/ggc-italy-middle-east-routing/README.md

 **A GGC cluster in the middlea east (UAE) named lcmcta appears to be misconfigured and attracts traffic for customers in Italy, Europe, a different continent and more than 100ms+ latency away.**

-Also impacted at least the following souther european countries:
+Also impacted at least the following southern European countries:

 - Croatia
 - Hungary